MoBehtash/linear_quarter_car_analysis/README.md

 *Figure 3: Example of Frequency Domain Analysis*

 ## Disclaimer
-Please note that while this quarter car model and analysis framework can provide valuable insights, there is no guarantee of its accuracy in representing real-world suspension behavior.
-The model's simplicity and assumptions may not fully capture the complexities of actual automotive suspensions.
+Please note that while this vehicle model and analysis framework can provide valuable insights, there is no guarantee of its accuracy in representing real-world vehicle behavior.
+The model's simplicity and assumptions may not fully capture the complexities of actual automotive vehicle.

 **Note:** Feel free to contribute, share your insights, or open issues for discussion.
-Collaboration is key to expanding our understanding of suspension dynamics.
+Collaboration is key to expanding our understanding of vehicle dynamics.

 ## Languages and Utilities Used